IELTS Writing Task 2 sample answer (band score 8-9)

 In many countries, paying for things using mobile phone apps is becoming increasingly common.
 While there are certainly some advantages to this development, I believe that the disadvantages outweigh them.

 One advantage of paying with mobile phone apps is convenience.
 It eliminates the need to carry cash or cards, which can be lost or stolen.
-Also, mobile payment apps can offer a faster and easier checkout experience.
+Mobile payment apps can offer a faster and easier checkout experience as well.
 For example, by scanning a QR code or tapping an NFC-enabled terminal, the payment can be made quickly.

 However, the disadvantages are more significant.
 Firstly, security is a major concern.
 While mobile payment apps have security features in place, such as encryption and two-factor authentication, they are not foolproof.
 Hackers can still find ways to exploit vulnerabilities and steal personal and financial information.
-Secondly, not everyone has access to mobile payment technology, particularly in developing countries or among older generations.
+Moreover, not everyone has access to mobile payment technology, particularly in developing countries or among older generations.
 This creates an inequitable situation where those without mobile payment capabilities are unable to participate fully in the economy.
-Lastly, there is the issue of potential system failure.
-In the event of a technological malfunction or network outage, mobile payments could be disrupted.
-This could lead to frustration and inconvenience for customers, and lost sales for businesses.
+For example, in many rural areas of developing countries, people still rely on cash for transactions because they may not have access to smartphones or the internet.
+Older generations, unfamiliar with mobile payment systems, might also struggle to use such technology, limiting their ability to make purchases online or in places that only accept mobile payments.
+This digital divide can exclude certain groups from the benefits of modern economic activities.

 In conclusion, while there are some advantages to paying with mobile phone apps, such as convenience and ease of use, the disadvantages, such as security concerns, lack of accessibility for some populations, and the possibility of system failures, are too significant to ignore.
 Therefore, I believe that this development has more disadvantages than advantages.